hugo-sebastiao/hugo-sebastiao.github.io/index.md

 - automating optical tweezers experiments with computer vision, hardware control, and workflow orchestration
 - building control software for a multiphoton FLIM microscope with synchronized acquisition and real-time lifetime analysis

 **Available for freelance projects in scientific software, instrument automation, and custom acquisition systems.
-Need help with instrument software or lab automation? <a href="#contact">Contact</a>** Me.
+If you need help with instrument software or lab automation, <a href="#contact">get in touch</a>**.

 <p class="top-links">
   <a href="#projects">Projects</a>